Kev-in123/ICS2O7/README.md

 Go to https://github.com/Kev-in123/Kevin for web dev

-I will not be accepting ant PRs due to keeping the originality of the code (I edit the files cuz spacing and sometimes fix wrong files on initial upload)
+I will not be accepting any PRs due to keeping the originality of the code (I edit the files cuz spacing and sometimes fix wrong files on initial upload)